-When you setup a lookalike audience, Facebook will go find the most similar other Facebook users for you.
+Lookalike audiences allow you to leverage the data Facebook has on every user to your advantage.
+When you setup a lookalike audience, Facebook will go and find the most similar Facebook users for you.

 This video explains how to create these kinds of audiences based on your tracking pixel data.

-These are the most common ones to help you get the full power of the Facebook advertising system, fast!
+These are just some of the most common ones to help you understand the immense power of the Facebook advertising system, fast!